MarlinFirmware/Marlin/README.md

 ## Marlin Support

 The Issue Queue is reserved for Bug Reports and Feature Requests.
-Please use the following resources get help with configuration and troubleshooting:
+Please use the following resources for help with configuration and troubleshooting:

 - [Marlin Documentation](https://marlinfw.org) - Official Marlin documentation
 - [Marlin Discord](https://discord.gg/n5NJ59y) - Discuss issues with Marlin users and developers